Fellow-Consulting-AG/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Polydocs API key at our [developer portal](http://example.com/developers).
+Polydocs uses API keys to allow access to the API.
+You find your  Polydocs API key in our [Seeting Integration](https://app.polydocs.io).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Polydocs expects for the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`